stacksmith/trivial-renamer/README.md

 Prior to renaming, TRIVIAL-RENAMER requires that you provide it with rules for categories.
 Each category can have one or more rules; each rule is a pair containing a regex and the substitution string.
 These are usually bulk-loaded as a list or rules, although you can add them dynamically.

 The renaming process consists of rule-based renaming followed by a call to a 'normal' function you provide.
 If no rules can be found, the 'default' renaming function is called.
-If requested, the renamer (a) cache the results, and/or (b) check for 1-1 correspondence by maintaining a reverse cache.
+If requested, the renamer will (a) cache the results, and/or (b) check for 1-1 correspondence by maintaining a reverse cache.

 Both the format of the rules and the transformation function are configurable; the default is to perform regex text substitution based on rules that contain `(regex . newstring)`.